Solutions

 How IdeaHunter helps compare markets

-IdeaHunter gives founders several research surfaces for comparing markets: best pages, trend pages, subreddit sources, commercial comparisons, and educational content.
+IdeaHunter gives builders several research surfaces for comparing markets: best pages, trend pages, subreddit sources, commercial comparisons, and educational content.
 Taken together, those surfaces make prioritization more grounded.

 The goal is not perfect certainty.
 The goal is enough conviction to choose one market and validate it harder than the rest.